Navigating U.S. tariffs and

 For complex enterprise needs, use FedEx WorldTariff.
 It provides an in-depth analysis of your international strategy—helping you identify ways to save on duties and taxes.

-You can use any customs broker you want when you ship internationally with FedEx.
 We’re international experts who can serve as your broker, or we’ll work with your broker through FedEx International Broker Select®.

 First, it’s important to underscore that the answers to the questions “how much are the duties/taxes?” and “who gets invoiced for them?” are not determined by logistics companies like FedEx.
 Logistics companies facilitate the payment of required duties and taxes to the government on behalf of the seller/buyer.
 These are not fees TO the logistics provider, nor are they considered “shipping fees.”